tylertitsworth/5th-age-srd/Classes/Monk.md

 **Hit:** PUNCH + Strength damage.

-_Natural Even Hit:_ As a hit, plus each enemy engaged with you takes 1d6 damage (2d6 damage at 5th level; 4d6 damage at 8th level).
+_Natural Even Hit:_ As a hit, plus each enemy engaged with you takes 1d6 damage, 2d6 damage at champion tier, and 4d6 damage at epic tier.

 _Natural Even Miss:_ Half damage.